jun-e/jun-etan.com/src/research.md

 - 2018: In 2018 I went back into being independent - aside from small projects here and there on civic tech and environmental policy, one of the main things I did in 2018 was to lecture part time in Monash University on the course of *Global Digital Media: International and Transnational Communication* in their Master's course.
 I liked teaching but part time lecturing work is actually rather precarious (low pay work and benefits that do not reflect the amount of work) and I didn't want to do it for the long term.
 So I decided not to.
 - 2019-2021: In 2019 I started to work on digital rights in earnest, while doing some other small projects to pay the bills.
 I conducted a research project under SHAPE-SEA, studying the digital rights movement in Southeast Asia.
 Within the project I built a conceptual framework of what digital rights is, and looked at the challenges faced by the movement, plus recommendations from digital rights activists on how to improve the movement.
 Towards the end of 2019 and in 2020, I worked with EngageMedia to produce some research on AI and Southeast Asia.
 I also got the International Research and Collaboration Award on Histories of AI from University of Cambridge.
 - 2021: Mid-way through 2021, I was invited by WWF Malaysia to join their Net Zero Study team as a project manager for a study jointly conducted by WWF-MY and Boston Consulting Group (BCG).
 A report, [*Securing Our Future: Net Zero Pathways for Malaysia*](https://www.bcg.com/en-sea/net-zero-pathways-malaysia) was produced as a result.
 This experience was enriching not only from a skill sets point of view (project management and coordination) - I also gained significant updates on domain knowledge of climate change politics and Malaysia's policy directions towards decarbonisation.
 At the end of the year, my report on AI governance in Southeast Asia was published by EngageMedia.
 - 2022 - Presently I am back into the field of digital rights and AI governance.
 An ongoing project is Stories in/around AI, a collaboration between myself and researchers kat azali, Au Yung, and Srujana Katta to collect stories in Southeast Asia with regards to AI and work.
+Mid-2022, I joined Khazanah Research Institute full-time as a Senior Research Associate.

 You can find the specific research projects in the [Projects](/projects/) section.